 Additional fees apply for both the concentrations and the HSM certificate.
 Learn more in Tuition + Costs.

-Concentration course requirements include a combination of two electives taken during your Elective Term (Term 6) and an independent project that may be completed through distance learning, so no further on-campus residency is required.
+Concentration course requirements include a combination of two electives taken during your Elective Term (Term 6 and Term 7) and an independent project that may be completed through distance learning, so no further on-campus residency is required.

 The HSM certificate includes additional coursework beyond your MBA requirements that may be completed through distance learning, so no further on-campus residency is required.